 - Research Interests

-I have three years of teaching experience and hold Associate Fellowship of the Higher Education Academy.
-I have completed the Edinburgh Teaching Award and am currently undertaking the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, leading to Fellowship of the HEA.
+I have over three years of teaching experience at Edinburgh and hold Associate Fellowship of the Higher Education Academy.
+I have completed the Edinburgh Teaching Award and am nearing completion of the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, leading to Fellowship of the HEA.

 Dr Mathias Thaler (Politics & IR)

 Professor Toby Kelly (Social Anthropology)